Are you eligible for publicly funded health and disability care?

 07 579 8189

 07 306 0771

 If you are not eligible for publicly funded health and disability services, you will still receive treatment, but you will have to pay for it.
 If the treatment you require is not an emergency you may be asked to pre-pay for your care.

-Being informed about your eligibility enables you to make informed decisions about your healthcare if you are not eligible, rather than receiving an unexpected bill.
-If you require hospital treatment, for example Maternity Services, it is important to find out what sort of costs are involved so that you can budget for these.
+Knowing about your eligibility lets you make informed decisions about your health care, rather than getting an unexpected bill.
+If you require hospital treatment - for example Maternity Services - it's important to find out what costs are involved so you can budget for them.

-Each patient must meet the eligibility criteria in their own right, or if you are receiving Maternity Services you may be able to gain eligibility through your husband or partner.
+Each patient must meet their own eligibility criteria.
+However, if you are receiving Maternity Services you may be able to gain eligibility through your husband or partner.

 If you are not eligible we recommend you get health insurance.
 Hospital care can be extremely expensive.

 Checking people's eligibility is the responsibility of all health providers who provide publicly funded health and disability services.